Kozeke/counter/README.md

 # counter
-this verilog code of the counter
+this verilog code of the counter up to 7